Gvozdenorodjeni/HypeTech-Project/README.md

 - [ ] Cypress tests

 ## Project limitations

 - A demo user-register method was used where user email is saved in local storage.
 - Login is saved only locally so leaving the page will cause user to logout.
 - I've assumed that method is only a demo step, so some functionality is made to allow for permanent login, namely, visiting a page for single user is causing only one user to be loaded in context, to prevent loading all users at the same time needlessly.

-[//]: # (CONTACT)
+[//]: # "CONTACT"

 ## Contact